anandu06dev/ng4StarterKit/README.md

 ## Observable Store

-We also can combine services with reactive extensions to emulate the behaviour of a reactive store like the VUEX store.
-By holding an internal memory object and providing data every time an action was called through the service API, we can easily promote functional concepts.
-The usage of BehaviourSubjects as Observables enables us to notify observers about data changes.
-In addition we could wrap every action with HTTP API calls if it is necessary to hit against the server.
-This concept is already provided by a couple of 3rd-party libraries like NgRx or ngrx-data.
+We also can combine services with reactive extensions to emulate a reactive store.
+By holding an internal memory object and providing data anytime an API action occurs, we can provide a FLUX-oriented unidirectional data flow.
+The usage of BehaviourSubjects enables us to notify subscribers about data changes.
+Furthermore, we can wrap any action with HTTP API calls.
+A FLUX-oriented pattern is already provided by 3rd-party libraries such as NgRx or ngrx-data.

 ```
 @Injectable()